ppmarq1/my-blog-app/README.md

 # Blog App

-The Blog app will be a classic example of a blog website.
-It is a Microverse project where they required me to create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+The Blog app is a classic example of a blog website.
+I created a fully functional website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## Getting Started
 To get a local copy up and running follow these simple example steps.